G. N. Saibaba: Early life and education

-Education

 Having studied at Sree Konaseema Bhanoji Ramars (SKBR) College in Amalapuram, he finished his degree at the top of the university.
 He obtained his M.A. in English from University of Hyderabad.
 In 2013, he completed his PhD dissertation which was awarded by Delhi University.
-His doctoral thesis was on "Indian Writing in English and Nation Making: Reading the Discipline".
+His doctoral thesis was on Indian Writing in English and Nation Making: Reading the Discipline under guidance of Sumanyu Satpathy.

 Literary contribution

-Saibaba's literary inspiration are Gurajada Apparao, Sri Sri, and the Kenyan Ngugi Wa Thiong'o.
+Saibaba's literary inspirations are Gurajada Apparao, Sri Sri, and the Kenyan Ngugi Wa Thiong'o.

 Saibaba's early works in Telugu were published in Srijana, an Indian magazine.
-These early articles focused on the dominant forms of knowledge that worked against dalit and adivasi assertions in the Indian Novel.
+These early articles focused on the dominant forms of knowledge that worked against Dalit and Adivasi participation in Indian literature.